Everything You Need to Know About Maine Corporations:

 Pay in Full

-Includes Maine corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Maine corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 Your corporation’s name can’t be misleading (don’t call yourself a bank if you’re a bakery).
 The name must also be different enough from other Maine businesses to be distinguishable.
 Tip: While the Maine Revised Statutes don’t specifically require regular business corporations to include a corporate designation like “Corporation” or “Incorporated,” it’s standard practice to add one and may make your life easier if you eventually expand outside of Maine.